Advanced Latin (Latin 5)

 - Physical flashcards are optional, but may be helpful

 *Required texts are not included in the purchase of the course.

 Edward Kotynski, Chair of Latin Department, grew up as a missionary kid in Indonesia, where his parents were Bible translators.
 He attributes his love of languages partly to his parents’ work and his childhood experience.
 He received his BA in ancient languages from Wheaton College in Illinois in 2004, and his MA in classical languages from Vanderbilt University in Tennessee in 2007.
-Mr. Kotynski has been teaching Latin and Greek for the last 14 years, mostly at classical Christian schools.
+Mr. Kotynski has been teaching Latin and Greek for the last fifteen years, mostly at classical Christian schools.
 He loves sharing his passion for the ancient languages with his students, weaving in historical context and modern connections.
-He has edited 2 volumes of Latin Alive! for Classical Academic Press and has also been working on their Greek for Children series with Erin Valdez.
-He is very excited to be joining Scholé Academy this year.
-Besides Latin and Greek, Mr. Kotynski enjoys playing soccer, unicycling, and playing board games.
-He lives with his wife, 5 children, and 2 cats, enjoying the craziness of life together. firstname.lastname@example.org
+He has edited two volumes of Latin Alive! for Classical Academic Press and has also been working on their Greek for Children series with Erin Valdez.
+He is very excited to be continuing with Scholé Academy this year.
+Besides Latin and Greek, Mr. Kotynski drinks coffee, loves reading, helps homeschool his kids, and plays board games.
+He lives with his wife, six children, and two cats, enjoying the craziness of life together. firstname.lastname@example.org

 High-Speed Internet Connection: You will also need access to high-speed Internet, preferably accessible via Ethernet cable right into your computer.
 Using Wi-Fi may work, but will not guarantee you the optimal use of your bandwidth.
 The faster your Internet, the better.
 We recommend using a connection with a download/upload speed of 5/1 Mbps or better.
 You can test your Internet connection here.